agilescientific/modelr/README.rst

    You will need scientific python (numpy, scipy, matplotlib), which come with Enthought Canopy:  `<http://www.enthought.com>`_

-   They can be alternatively be installed via pip, aptitude, ports, or sourced from git.
+   They can alternatively be installed via pip, aptitude, ports, or sourced from git.

    Additionally, ImageMagick will need to be installed in order to